 Charlotte is available to assist you with your enquiry, booking, travel arrangements and any queries you may have.

-Kathi is our other online co-administrator working remotely from Salzburg (Austria) where she is studying languages and economy.
+Kathi is our other online co-administrator working remotely from Tyrol (Austria).

 Her love for movement began at an early age when she began training in classical ballet.
 Spending some time in Sri Lanka and working in an Ayurvedic Spa, she got attracted to the mindfulness aspects of yoga and eventually did an intensive training to become a certified yoga teacher.